Multi-Agent Active Search using Detection and Location Uncertainty: Introduction

-\begin{itemize} \item We propose an online inference algorithm called UnIK (Uncertainty-aware Inference using Kalman filter) for estimating the position of targets in an unknown environment using noisy sensor measurements due to both target detection and location uncertainty. \item Using this inference method, we further propose a novel multi-agent active search algorithm called TS-UnIK that leverages Thompson sampling (TS) to enable a team of agents to actively locate sparsely distributed targets in an unknown environment in a decentralized manner.
-The agents independently decide their individual sensing actions and participate in asynchronous inter-agent communication when possible. \item We provide simulation results showing that under an identical set of sensing measurements, UnIK significantly outperforms other inference methods that only consider either target detection or location uncertainty. \item We provide simulation results demonstrating the efficiency of the TS based action selection strategy in TS-UnIK.
-We simulate settings with different number of agents and targets to show that TS-UnIK is able to efficiently recover all objects of interest from noisy observations due to both target detection and location uncertainty. \end{itemize}
+\fakeparagraph{Contributions} In this paper, we introduce a realistic sensing model that accounts for uncertainty in both target detection and location.
+Using these noisy observations, we propose an online inference algorithm called UnIK (Uncertainty-aware Inference using Kalman filter) for estimating the presence and position of targets in an unknown environment.
+Using UnIK, we formulate a Thompson sampling (TS) based multi-agent active search algorithm called TS-UnIK to enable decentralized decision making with asynchronous communication.
+We provide simulation results showing that under an identical set of sensing measurements, UnIK significantly outperforms other inference methods that only consider either target detection or location uncertainty.
+We provide simulation results demonstrating the efficiency of the action selection strategy in TS-UnIK.
+Finally, we demonstrate TS-UnIK in a realistic simulation environment created on the Unreal (UE4) platform with Airsim plugin.
+We implement OOI detection and location uncertainty modeling and show the real-world transferability of TS-UnIK using a ground robot in this setup.